Sven-I-Am/challenge-parallax/README.md

     * LUNCHTIME :fork_and_knife: :clock12:
     * composed the asset for the lives, using the "frump-art-pack" assets from the [school of game design](https://schoolofgamedesign.com/) :heavy_check_mark:
     * player has 3 lives before `gameOver` :heavy_check_mark:
+    * fixed a bug where the player didn't reset position after game over
+    * fixed bug where key event was triggered before respawn of player
+    * added the link to the published page to this readme

 ## To Do